 Relatives and friends may call Thursday, 5 to 8 p.m., at the funeral home.
 Memorial contributions may be made to the Gino J. Merli Veterans Center, 401 Penn Ave., Scranton, PA 18503.

-To plant a tree in memory of James Hoover, please visit Tribute Store
+To plant a beautiful memorial tree in memory of James Hoover, please visit our Tree Store